datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ---
 ## Sea Level Rise for Selected Year

-The values below show how much sea levels have increased (in inches) relative to the 1900 baseline, according to each dataset.
+The values below show the sea level measurements (in inches) from each dataset for the selected year.

 <div class="grid grid-cols-3">
   <div class="card">